-- We help to promote neighborhood associations work through our social media and bi-monthly newsletter.
+- Promotion of neighborhood association work through Civic Life's social media and bi-monthly newsletter

 Neighborhood Association Structure and ONI Standards

 Neighborhood associations are incorporated in the state of Oregon as non-profit organizations.
 Through Articles of Incorporation and Bylaws, neighborhood associations construct models of governance that fit their unique needs.
 Each association agrees to follow Standards in order to be recognized by the city.

 Find out which neighborhood association serves your neighborhood by visiting Portland Maps.
 Enter your address and the result screen will show a map on the left and property information on the right.
 Click on the Neighborhood name listed on the right to view neighborhood association information.

 In 1974, the City of Portland created the Office of Neighborhood Associations.
 In part, the City prioritized creating this bureau to support Portland’s unique commissioner form of government.

 Portland’s government structure is unique because commissioners represent the entire city, unlike other cities that elect politicians to advocate for the needs of their district.
 By creating the Office of Neighborhood Associations, the City established a framework for residents to engage in City decision-making, to identify needs of each neighborhood, and allow neighbors' interests to be represented in land use and development decisions.

 Nearly 50 years later, the bureau remains committed to support the work of neighborhood associations and has expanded support to include more community groups.
 The bureau name was changed to the Office of Community & Civic Life to better reflect that there are many ways residents organize.